Access4Learning/sif3-framework-java/SIF3InfraREST/README.md

 **Please refer to the detailed release notes in "release/v0.14.1" to ensure that your project is upgraded properly to the new framework version.**

 ## Version from Jul 29, 2019: v0.15.0 - Upgrade to SIF 3.3 Infrastructure
-- Updated framework to be used with SIF Infrastructure 3.3.
-This only includes the usage of the new namespace and Infrastructure XSDs but not new SIF 3.3 functionality such as Privacy Services, Data Model Schema negotiation etc.
+- **Jul 29, 2019:** Updated framework to be used with SIF Infrastructure 3.3.
+This only includes the usage of the new namespace and Infrastructure XSDs.
-  Some of the new functionality might be added in later versions of the framework.

 - **Feb 24, 2020:** Added some functionality relating to schema version negotiation.
 - **Jun 16, 2020:** Added support for PESC-JSON notation.
 See details in the detailed release notes.
 - **Jul 27, 2020:** Separated infra and DM mime types further to allow using XML for one and JSON for the other in the same adapter.
 - **Oct 19, 2020:** Enforced lower case "value" in PESC-JSON notation regardless of naming convention for capitalisation.
+- **Oct 26, 2020:** Enable timestamp HTTP Header age check for SIF_HMACSHA256 authentication.

 **Please refer to the detailed release notes in "release/v0.15.0" to ensure that your project is upgraded properly to the new framework version.**